MarinKatava/nsoft-task/README.md

 - By doing this, you have run a RabbitMQ container named "rabbitmq" and MySQL container named "msql_container".
 You can choose your own names and ports for these containers as well as password and database name for MySQL container.
 - Run command `docker inspect rabbitmq`, find the IP address of the host and write it down somewhere.
 ----
+## Service-a and Service-b containers

 - Clone this project to your PC and open it in an IDEA.
-I recommmend opening both services separately.
+I recommend opening both services separately.
 - Let's edit `application.properties` file in both services.

 **Service-a:** go to `*...\service-a\src\main\resources\application.properties*` file and choose your own server port.
 In the field `spring.rabbitmq.host` write the IP address of the rabbitmq host.
 I have used default values for other properties.